 - New York

-- Trial counsel for major refining company against United States in first-ever trial for civil penalties under the Oil Pollution Act amendments to the Clean Water Act, where the court awarded the U.S. less than 3% of $247 million in penalties sought.
+- Trial counsel for major refining company against United States in first-ever trial for civil penalties under the Oil Pollution Act amendments to the Clean Water Act.

 - Trial counsel for major refining company defending over 1000 personal injury, property damage and business interruption claims arising out of oil spill.

 - Representing major oil and gas companies in oil field litigation.

 - Defense of welding rod manufacturers in multi-district product liability litigation in Cleveland, Ohio and state court proceedings, resulting in five complete defense verdicts in jury trials.

 - Representing major pipeline company in oil spill litigation related to homeowner property claims in Utah.

 - Defense of drug manufacturer in state court proceeding regarding drug pricing claims brought by State of Louisiana.

 - Representing accounting firm in $100 million lawsuit brought by statewide retirement funds.